 A person who has made a noteworthy contribution to the City of Parramatta in any of the below age groups

 - Young Citizen of the Year in honour of David Shakespeare OAM: 16 - 30 years

 - Senior Citizen of the Year: 65 years and over

 Note: the age of the nominee must fall into the applicable category as of 26 January 2023.
 Selection of Citizen of the Year Award recipients will take into consideration activities in the year prior to January 2023, in addition to past and future activities.

 A local group or organisation, which has provided an outstanding contribution to the City of Parramatta community.
 This includes projects and events.

-Award winners will be announced in January as part of City of Parramatta’s Australia Day celebrations.
+Award winners will be announced in January 2023 as part of City of Parramatta's Australia Day program.